Relative Humidity Testing and the Rapid RH

 “CTLGroup (a subsidiary of Portland Cement Association) was the obvious choice for us to partner with,” says Ed Wagner, President and CEO of Wagner Meters.
 “Their experience in testing and in troubleshooting in the field would help us design for real-world situations based on the latest research in concrete moisture.”

 What their research showed was some significant problems with the accepted moisture test method for concrete at the time–calcium chloride testing.
-With no scientific basis for the test method, it became clear that many of the moisture-related flooring problems that plagued the industry were connected to a test method that was only able to test surface conditions of a slab, but not accurately determine the internal moisture content of the slab.
+With no scientific basis for the test method, it became clear that many of the moisture-related flooring problems that plagued the industry were connected to a test method that was only able to test surface conditions of a slab, but not accurately determine the internal moisture content.

 However, it also showed that a different type of moisture testing–relative humidity (RH) testing that uses sensors placed inside the concrete slab–was proven to supply much more accurate and actionable moisture testing results.